-Response: Under the contract provisions, responsibility for repair to the roof remained with the City Council.
-Yarborough Leisure Centre had since faced increased costs of energy supply to the premises and these were picked up by Active Nation.
-The expenditure on the roof was an investment in a worthwhile service provided for residents' use.
+Response: The provision of swimming facilities had been continued and in the long term, monies would be recouped.
+Yarborough Leisure Centre had faced increased costs of energy supply to the premises.
+If there were to be excessive profits, recuperation of money would be easier however the expenditure was an investment in a worthwhile service provided for residents' use.

 Question: Referred to the number of licences that were active at the end of quarter 4 of the financial year 2022-2023 on page 70 of the report.
 UBER had spread throughout the city but were registered in Wolverhampton.
 As such, we did not receive licensing fees.
-Was there anything that could be done to ensure that drivers that operated within the city, were licenced with the CoLC?
+Was there anything that could be done to ensure that drives that operated within the city, were licenced with the CoLC?